ankitacoder3/Python-Jumpstart-PY101/README.md

   <p align="right"><a href="#readme-top">Back to TOP</a></p>
   </br>
 <a name="end"></a>
-Thank you for exploring the IMG-IMPACT project.
-Happy Image Editting, Filtering and Processing! 🍿🎬
+Thank you for exploring the PY101 course.
+Happy coding with PYTHON!

--->